astro-wjz/FLASH-code-installation/README.md

 # FLASH-code-installation

-- This is an old version guide, which is a little complicated, please see the simple version: `Guide-easy.md`
+- This is an installation guide of old version, which is a little complicated, please see the simple installation guide: `Guide-easy.md`

 Installation procedure of FLASH code for MHD simulation